-Accident-prone Norwegian oil giant, Statoil, wants to be the first of potentially many big oil companies to drill in the pristine Great Australian Bight, a spectacular and untouched ocean wilderness along the Southern coast of Australia.
+Norwegian oil giant, Equinor, wants to drill for oil in the pristine Great Australian Bight, a spectacular and untouched ocean wilderness along the Southern coast of Australia.
 The Bight is home to abundant life and thriving communities.
 Here’s six reasons we agree letting the oil industry in is a bad idea.

 1. Oil and whales don’t mix.

 The Great Australian Bight is one of the world’s most important whale sanctuaries and a calving ground for Australia’s endangered Southern right whales, thought to number as little as three thousand.
 Sharing the Bight’s cold Southern Ocean waters are blue whales, sperm whales, killer whales and humpbacks – the same whales (along with Southern rights) East Coast Australians are used to seeing from coastal vantage points during the whale migration every winter.

 The seismic blasts that companies use to locate oil and gas in deepwater are louder than grenades.
 The noise is enough to burst human eardrums, but can cause permanent hearing loss to whales which are many times more sensitive to sound than we are.
 For whales, hearing loss means losing their ability to communicate, find food, and navigate.
 Whales in areas of seismic testing have even been known to stop singing their whale songs.